albert-ntiri/guess_that_number/README.md

 At this point, I was able to run the game successfully without any major bugs preventing a full game from being played.
 From there, I went back and relooked at everything, searching for ways to make it better, more efficient, and more reliable.
 In this step, I identified operations I was performing multiple times in different places and turned them into methods.
 I also discovered opportunities to add new attributes that simplified the logic of some of the methods, making them more clean and readable.
 I also cleaned up the pages but separating the header into its own class and made the decision to move all of the text to a centralized location instead of hardcoding it in various places.
 This resulted in the Number, Header, and AppText classes.

 ## Testing
+Testing was a major component of developing this application.
+I tested it manually, which included a series of steps that follow a general trend of starting from the micro-level and gradually increasing the scope.

+### Unit Testing
+At the lowest level, I verified each individual piece of functionality one by one to make sure it was working.
+This included every attribute and method of each class.
+If a method was not behaving as expected, I sometimes converted to a function outside of the class to get it working before returning to the method.

+### Methods That Call Other Methods or Use Multiple Attributes Within a Class
+Once everything was working on the micro level, I tested more complex methods, either because they use multiple attributes or call other methods from that class.
+From there, I continued this process until I reached the highest-level methods within each class.

+### Interaction Between Classes
+After I tested everything within each class, the next step was to focus on interactivity between classes.
+This primarily composed of 2 things: methods that access an attribute from a different class or methods that call a method from a different class.
+Much of connecting the front and back ends fell into this step.

+### Running the Whole Game
+Finally, I ran the whole game several times, looking at everything in context.
+This step required running through multiple scenarios:
+- Checking each level of difficulty
+- Trying out different custom ranges
+- Purposefully inputting invalid entries to verify the appropriate error was being displayed
+- Winning, losing, and quitting the game to see each experience in action
+- Getting different types of winning numbers and verifying the accuracy and utility of the hints.
+Most of the refactoring ideas emerged from this step.